Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Introduction

 \subsection{Outline}

 Our paper is organized as follows.
 Section \ref{sect:model-intro} presents a detailed description of our \textit{mixture of binomial product experts} model.
 The handling of missing data is discussed in Section \ref{sect:missing}, where we describe the fitting of the model under a nonmonotone missing at random assumption.
 In Section \ref{sect:inference}, we delve into the process of inference, specifically in constructing confidence intervals for the parameters of interest.
 We outline how to perform clustering in Section \ref{sect:clustering}.
+In Section \ref{sect:simulation}, we provide simulations results to examine the consistency and the coverage of our proposed estimator.
 In Section \ref{sect:realdata}, we apply our method to an Alzheimer's disease data set, which motivates our model formulation.
 Finally, Section \ref{sect:discussion} concludes the paper with a discussion of the results.
-In the Appendix, we include further details on derivations and proofs (Appendices \ref{appendix:EMderivation} and \ref{appendix:proofs}), identification theory (Appendix \ref{appendix:identification}), code implementation (Appendix \ref{appendix:code-implement}), simulations (Appendix \ref{sect:simulations}), comments on model selection (Appendix \ref{appendix:modelselect}), and more real data analysis (Appendix \ref{appendix:more-realdata}).
-We provide a code implementation of our method in an R package, which is available at \url{https://github.com/danielsuen/mixturebpe}.
+In the Appendix, we include further details on derivations and proofs (Appendices \ref{appendix:EMderivation} and \ref{appendix:proofs}), identification theory (Appendix \ref{appendix:identification}), code implementation (Appendix \ref{appendix:code-implement}), remarks on related EM algorithms (Appendix \ref{appendix:alternativeEM}), simulations (Appendix \ref{sect:simulations}), comments on model selection (Appendix \ref{appendix:modelselect}), comments on clustering (Appendix \ref{appendix:clustering}), and more comments on the real data analysis (Appendix \ref{appendix:more-realdata}).
+We provide a code implementation of our method in an R package.